gc-victor/h-h/README.md

 -   Make your changes.
 -   `npm run build` to verify your change doesn't increase output size.
 -   `npm test` to make sure your change doesn't break anything.
--   Commit your changes: `git commit -am 'Add some feature'`
+-   Commit your changes: `git commit -am 'feat: add a feature'`
 -   Push to the branch: `git push origin my-new-feature`
 -   Submit a pull request with full remarks documenting your changes.